Bank Comparison

 What Scotiabank Won't Tell You About Their Mortgage Insurance

-Scotiabank charges the highest mortgage life insurance rate among the Big Five at approximately $82.00/month for a $500K mortgage. nearly 3x the cost of independent term life.
+Scotiabank charges one of the highest mortgage life insurance rates among Canada's Big Five banks at roughly $82.00/month for a $500K mortgage, often more than double the cost of independent term life insurance.

-Not portable.
-If you move your mortgage to another lender, your Scotiabank mortgage insurance is cancelled.
+The coverage is not portable.
+If you refinance or move your mortgage to another lender, your Scotiabank mortgage insurance ends and you may need to reapply at an older age.

 Scotiabank Mortgage Life Insurance — Frequently Asked Questions